spruceid/spruceid.dev/docs/didkit/document-loading.md

 ## Document types

-The most common Linked-Data documents used to make Verifiable Contexts more portable are "context files", which are linked in the mandatory `@Context` field of all verifiable credentials.
+The most common Linked-Data documents used to make Verifiable Contexts more portable are "context files", which are linked in the mandatory `@context` field of all verifiable credentials.
 These contain all the additional the vocabulary references needed to [semantically disambiguate](concepts#semantics) the keys and values that make up a credential.
 I say "additional" because there is a